-All of the Company's Common Stock currently outstanding, other than those shares of Company Common Stock registered pursuant to the Registration Statement on Form S-4 filed in connection with the Business Combination, the Registration Statement on Form S-1 filed shortly after the consummation of the Business Combination and those shares of Company Common Stock registered pursuant to the registration statement of which this prospectus forms a part, will be "restricted securities" as that term is defined in Rule 144 under the Securities Act and may be sold publicly in the United States only if they are subject to an effective registration statement under the Securities Act or pursuant to an exemption from the registration requirement such as those provided by Rule 144 and Rule 701 promulgated under the Securities Act.
+All of the Company's Common Stock currently outstanding, other than those shares of Company Common Stock registered pursuant to the Registration Statement on Form S-1 filed shortly after the consummation of the Business Combination and those shares of Company Common Stock registered pursuant to the registration statement of which this prospectus forms a part, will be "restricted securities" as that term is defined in Rule 144 under the Securities Act and may be sold publicly in the United States only if they are subject to an effective registration statement under the Securities Act or pursuant to an exemption from the registration requirement such as those provided by Rule 144 and Rule 701 promulgated under the Securities Act.
 However, Rule 144 is not available for the resale of securities initially issued by shell companies (other than business combination related shell companies) or issuers that have been at any time previously a shell company.
 Rule 144 does include an important exception to this prohibition if the following conditions are met: